 Should you have the pleasure of getting to know Chef Marie Yniguez, even a little, you’ll come away with three absolute certainties.
 First, Albuquerque’s arguably most famous celebrity chef is unabashedly herself.
 The happy, loving, gregarious person you’ve seen on numerous Food Network culinary competitions doesn’t have a pretentious bone in her body.
 She is as genuine and sincere as they come.
 Though she left the hardscrabble mining town of Hurley, New Mexico a lifetime ago, she remains a country girl at heart.
-And even though she was recently announced as a semi-finalist for the James Beard Foundation’s “Best Chef – Southwest” honor, she remains as humble as if she was starting out again at the very bottom of the competitive chef pyramid.
+And even though she was as a semi-finalist for the James Beard Foundation’s “Best Chef – Southwest” honor in 2022, she remains as humble as if she was starting out again at the very bottom of the competitive chef pyramid.

 Second, it’s an absolute certainty that you’re going to like the effusive chef.
 She makes it a point to greet guests to her restaurant and traffic permitting, will visit with them to ensure they’re enjoying their experience (not just their meals).
 Marie is a warm soul with a disarming sense of humor and ability to make everyone feel like a good friend.
 She has a broad smile and joyful laugh, especially when watching her precocious grandson Isaiah at play.
 To know her is to like her.
 You can’t help yourself.